Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-\textbf{Optimal expected values can be reached in winning end-components.} Consider a setting satisfying Assumption~\ref{assump:uniqueWEC}: a game $\game$ reduced to a winning EC such that $\edgesNonZero = \edges$.
-Let the worst-case threshold be $\thresholdWC = 0$, as usual.
-In Sect.~\ref{subsec:mpInsideStrongly}, we have seen that, for all $\varepsilon>0$, it is possible to combine a worst-case strategy $\stratWC$ with an optimal expectation strategy~$\stratExp$ into a finite-memory strategy $\stratComb$ that ensures satisfaction of the $\BWC$ problem for thresholds $(0,\, \optimalExp - \varepsilon)$, where $\optimalExp$ is the maximal expected value in $P = \game[\stratStoch]$.
-Observe that in general, it is not possible to construct a finite-memory strategy $\stratComb$ that ensures the worst-case while inducing an expected value exactly equal to $\optimalExp$ against the stochastic model.
+In general, it is not possible to construct a finite-memory strategy $\stratComb$ that ensures the worst-case while inducing an expected value exactly equal to $\optimalExp$ against the stochastic model.
 See for example the game $\game \reduc \ec_{3}$ in Fig.~\ref{fig:mpRunningExample}: clearly, $\playerOne$ has to use $(\state_{10}, \state_{9})$ infinitely often to ensure the worst-case, and when using finite memory, the contribution (in terms of proportion of cycles played) of the corresponding cycle in the overall expectation can be lower bounded by a strictly positive probability, hence inducing an expected value strictly lower than $\optimalExp = 2$.

-Nonetheless, it is possible to build an infinite-memory strategy, denoted $\strat_{1}^{inf}$, that exactly achieves this expectation while verifying the worst-case threshold.
+Nonetheless, it is possible to build an infinite-memory strategy, $\strat_{1}^{inf}$, that exactly achieves this expectation while verifying the worst-case threshold.
 It is in essence similar to the finite-memory combined strategy (Def.~\ref{def:mp_stratComb}).
 Consider the following argument.
 Observe that in the analysis of the combined strategy (Sect.~\ref{subsec:mpInsideStrongly}), we show that when parameters $\stepsExp$ and $\stepsWC(\stepsExp)$ tend to infinity, the expectation induced by $\stratComb$ tends to $\optimalExp$.
 Moreover, the worst-case is always ensured by choice of $\stepsWC(\stepsExp)$.
 Hence, we possess all the elements needed to construct $\strat_{1}^{inf}$: it suffices to implement a strategy that plays as $\stratComb$, but sequentially increasing the values of $\stepsExp$ and $\stepsWC(\stepsExp)$ up to infinity.
 Formally, let $(K_i)_{i\in \nat}$ be a strictly increasing sequence of naturals, and for all $i\geq 0$, let $\stepsWC(K_i)$ be the natural given by Def.~\ref{def:mp_stepsWC}.
-The strategy $\strat_{1}^{inf}$ is defined as follows: \begin{itemize} \item[$(init)$] Initialize $i$ to $0$. \item[$\typeA$] Play $\stratExp$ for $K_i$ steps and memorize $\cmbSum \in \integ$, the sum of weights encountered during these $K_i$ steps. \item[$\typeB$] If $\cmbSum > 0$, then go to $\typeA$.